mgarralda/hadoop-spark-cluster/README.md

 Download and unzip all files inside a folder named "hadoop-spark-cluster".

-This version uses `docker-compose` to create master and worker containers (nodes).
+This project uses `docker-compose` to create a master and worker containers (nodes).
 It's executed with standard `docker-compose up` command and the number of workers is  defined with `--scale slave=X` property.

 But before calling it, 3 Docker images must be built executing this windows powershell script:
 ```
 build_images.ps1
 ```
 Now we can create a cluster with a master and 3 slaves:
 ```
 docker-compose up -d --scale slave=3